Noah670/DailyZeldaQuests/README.md

-Add reminders for new areas and your next objective.
+Add reminders for your next objective and goals.

 Local Storage Support

-Cross out completed Quests
+Cross out and remove completed Quests.